DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-1. In Server Manger navigate to Tools > Active Directory Users and Computers
+1. In Server Manger, navigate to Tools > Active Directory Users and Computers
    <br>
     <br>